DragonStorm97/cmake_cpp_project_generator/README.md

   - cppcheck?
 - CMAKE_PROJECT_NAME(top level project name) vs PROJECT_NAME(name given with the project setting)!
 - PLATFORM (from raylib): `enum_option(PLATFORM "Desktop;Web;Android;Raspberry Pi;DRM;SDL" "Platform to build for.")`
+- copy resources to build directory (so that tests using resources will work too)

 ## Features